Kinetic isotope effect: Simplifying approximations

+to be the isotopic differences in reduced frequencies.
 The sums in the exponent of the second expression can be interpreted as running over all vibrational modes of the reactant ground state and the transition state.
-Or, one may interpret them as running over those modes unique to the reactant or the transition state or whose vibrational frequencies change substantially upon advancing along the reaction coordinate.
-The remaining pairs of reactant and transition state vibrational modes have very similar $\Delta u_i$ and $\Delta u_i^\ddagger$, and cancellations occur when the sums in the exponent are calculated.
-Thus, in practice, ^{2}H KIEs are often largely dependent on a handful of key vibrational modes because of this cancellation, making qualitative analyses of k_{H}/k_{D} possible.
+Or, one may interpret them as running over those modes unique to either the reactant or the transition state or whose vibrational frequencies change substantially upon advancing along the reaction coordinate.
+The remaining pairs of reactant and transition state vibrational modes have $\Delta u_i$ and $\Delta u_i^\ddagger$ that are nearly equal, and cancellations occur when the sums in the exponent are calculated.
+As a result, ^{2}H KIEs often depend largely on a handful of key vibrational modes that do not cancel, making qualitative predictions and analyses of k_{H}/k_{D} possible.